jgregmac/hyperv-fix-for-devs/README.md

     # need to "unblock" the scripts):
     Get-ChildItem -Include *.ps1,*.psm1 -Recurse | Unblock-File -Confirm:$false

-    # Then just run the script!
+    # Then just run the script.
+The parameters are optional and will default to:
-    .\Install-DeveloperFix.ps1
+    # WSL, 192.168.100.1, and 192.168.100.0/24, respectively.
+    .\Install-DeterministicNetwork.ps1 [-NetworkName [ WSL | Hyper-V ]] [-GatewayAddress "IP_ADDRESS" ] [-NetworkAddress "NetworkAddressCIDR"]

     # (Optionally, you can revert to your original Execution Policy after the installation.)
     Set-ExecutionPolicy -ExecutionPolicy Restricted